smirarab/sepp/README.UPP.md

 -------------------
 1. The last step by default requires root access to the system.
 If you do not have root access, invoke the setup script as follows: `python setup.py install --prefix=/some/path/on/your/system`, where `/some/path/on/your/system` is the path to a directory on your system to which you do have read and write access.
 If you use the `--prefix` option, you must ensure that the `lib/python2.x/site-packages` subdirectory (where `x` denotes the minor version number of your Python install) of the directory you specify following `--prefix=` is on Python's search path.
 To add a directory to Python's search path, modify your PYTHONPATH environment variable.

-2. UPP relies on HMMER for alignment.
+2. UPP relies on [HMMER](hmmer://hmmer.janelia.org/) for alignment.
 This tool is packaged with UPP.
 If for some reason the packaged version of HMMER and pplacer do not run in your environment, you need to download and build those programs for your system (see below for links), and point UPP to them.
-To point sepp to your installation of hmmer modify ~/.sepp/main.config. hmmer://hmmer.janelia.org/
+To point sepp to your installation of hmmer modify `~/.sepp/main.config`.
+Even if HMMER works perfectly fine on your environment, switching to a version compiled for your machine could improve the performance.

 3. UPP requires SATe installed so that backbone alignments and trees can be generated when none are provided.
 SATe is available from [here](http://phylo.bio.ku.edu/software/sate/sate.html).

 ---------------------------------------------
 Running UPP
 ---------------------------------------------
-To run UPP, invoke the exhaustive_upp.py` script from the `bin` sub-directory of the location in which you installed the Python packages.
+To run UPP, invoke the `exhaustive_upp.py` script from the `bin` sub-directory of the location in which you installed the Python packages.
 To see options for running the script, use the command:

 `python <bin>/exhausive_upp.py -h`